A random matrix perspective of cultural structure: groups or redundancies?: Revisiting the empirical data

 \section{Revisiting the empirical data}

 The findings of Sec.~\ref{Theor_2} point out the importance of the eigenvector entropy, in addition to the eigenvalue, for deciding whether a structural mode qualifies as an authentic group mode or not.
-Thus, the two quantities should be used together for a second, more detailed inspection of the empirical data in Sec.~\ref{Empir_1}.
-This is the purpose of the current section.
+As a consequence, in this section, the two quantities are being used together for a second, more detailed inspection of the empirical data in Sec.~\ref{Empir_1}.
 The empirical similarity matrices are computed based on the same three sets of $N=100$ cultural vectors used in Sec.~\ref{Empir_1}, constructed from Eurobarometer (EBM), General Social Survey (GSS) and Jester (JS) data.

 Fig.~\ref{EntVal_EBM} shows a scatter of the empirical eigenpairs of the EBM matrix, where the horizontal axis is associated to the eigenvalue $\lambda$, while the vertical axis is associated to the eigenvector entropy $H$.
 The global mode eigenpair is highlighted by the inset.
 In the main plot, the vertical lines show the average and the 1-$\sigma$ band of what one may expect for the subleading eigenvalue $\lambda_2$, based on the r-random null model, which reproduces, on average, the empirical trait frequencies (see Sec.~\ref{Empir_1}).
 In the inset, the vertical lines show the same type of information for the leading eigenvalue $\lambda_1$.
 The horizontal lines in the main plot and the inset show the average and the 1-$\sigma$ band of what one may expect for, respectively, the subleading entropy $H_2'$ and the leading entropy $H_1'$, based on the r-random null model.
 Note that, as anticipated in Sec.~\ref{Theor_2}, the subleading entropy is usually not associated to the subleading eigenvalue, while the leading entropy appears to always be associated to the leading eigenvalue.